Passant-Abdelgalil/Trivia-API/README.md

 # Trivia API
 This is the API for Udacity Trivia App, that is responsilbe for:
--  Display questions - both all questions and by category.
+-  Display questions - can be all questions or by category.
 -  Delete questions.
 -  Add questions.
--  Search for questions based on a text query string.
+-  Search for questions based on a text query string (case insensitive).
 -  Play the quiz game, randomizing either all questions or within a specific category.

 ### Screenshots